bgachara/bgachara.github.io/posts/databases.md

 - Block-level
   - compress a block of tuples for the same table
-  - naive compression
+  - Naive compression
+    - scope of compression is only based on the data provided as input.
     - LZO, LZ4, Snappy, Zstd*.
     - Computational overhead
     - compress vs decompress speed.
+    - DBMS must decompress data first before it can be read and potentially modified, limiting the scope of the compression scheme.
-    - schemes do not consider the high-level meaning or semantics of the data.
+    - The schemes do not consider the high-level meaning or semantics of the data.

 - Tuple-level
   - compress the contents of the entire tuple(NSM only)